ankowals/saf/README.md

 	For parallel test execution one can use capabilities of framework or use multiple VMs to deploy multiple SUTs, framework instances, scheduler instances etc... in that case it has to be ensured that tests are seperated from each other
 		- subsequent test does not depend on the result of previous test
-		- tests are using separate test data/do not operate on the same config data at the same time (to avoid concurent modifciation)
+		- tests are using separate test data/config data (do not operate on the same config data at the same time to avoid concurent modifciation)

 ----------------------------------